 Debts incurred for illegal purposes, such as gambling or drug addiction, or criminal fines or penalties often trigger strong feelings about the unfairness of burdening one spouse with the results of the other’s bad decisions.
 Such dissipation of what would have been marital resources may be grounds for holding only the involves spouse responsibe.
 However there is often no way to recover money that is already gone.

 The debt was incurred after separation

 Debts incurred after the case was filed will still be marital.
 However, debts incurred in violation of the automatic orders against extraordinary expenditures may fall soley on the spouse who incurs them.
 However, this exception doesn’t apply if the debt was incurred for necessary expenses like food or shelter.

 For many couples, student loan debt is the second largest financial burden after the mortgage.
 But unlike other debts, such as credit cards and car loans, student loan debt is not automatically divided between spouses in a Colorado divorce.
 If the student loan was incurred prior to the marriage is it the separate debt of the person who incurred it.
 If the loan relates to education obtained during the marriage, the reality is that only the spouse who received the education will continue to receive the full benefit of that education.
 However student loans often fund more than just tuition, and if part of the loan was used to pay family living expenses it is not necessarily unfair to include that in an asset division.
 There is not automatic rule for how student loans are treated.

 Why You Might Need a Complex Property Division Attorney

-There are several situations in which you might need the help of a complex property division attorney.
+There are several situations in which you might need the help of a Denver property division attorney.
 Here are some of the most common: